cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * When there are 2 (Wise: 1, Foolish: 3) cards on Concentrate:
   * discard all cards on Concentrate and
   * draw a new card
+  * if Clever, deal 1 Magic Damage and gain 1 Shield
+  * if Charming, you may choose to make an Adversary redraw their Intent

 ## Movement / Skill
 _I, too, like to move it move it._